 In addition, Resolute has memorandums of agreement with Lac-Simon and Waswanipi First Nations in the Abitibi-Témiscamingue region, as well as Pessamit (Betsiamites) First Nation in the Côte-Nord region and the Obedjiwan First Nation in Mauricie.

 Creating Opportunities for Indigenous Youth

 Resolute recognizes the importance of fostering long-term prosperity for Indigenous communities through the creation of opportunities for young people in the communities where we operate.

-- In 2015, we helped set up and contributed financially toward the creation of a Leadership Chair in Indigenous Education in Forestry, a new program aimed at strengthening employment opportunities in Indigenous communities in Quebec.
+- In 2015, we helped set up the Leadership Chair in Indigenous Education in Forestry at the Université de Laval, that is focused on strengthening employment opportunities in Indigenous communities in Quebec.

-- In 2016, we signed memorandums of agreement with Confederation College in Thunder Bay (Ontario) and with the Anishinabek Employment & Training Service (AETS), an Indigenous employment and training organization that supports Indigenous peoples who are transitioning into the workforce.
+- In 2016, we signed memorandums of agreement with Confederation College in Thunder Bay (Ontario) and the Anishinabek Employment & Training Service (AETS), an Indigenous employment and training organization that supports Indigenous Peoples who are transitioning into the workforce.

-- In 2018, we also announced a C$150,000 contribution over five years to Confederation College’s Technology, Education and Collaboration (TEC) Hub Campaign that will help support the state-of-the art training center for Thunder Bay, best-in-class training opportunities for the region’s youth, and the development of a growing pool of highly educated talent ready to begin careers in the forest products sector.
+- In 2018, we also announced a C$150,000 contribution over five years to Confederation College’s Technology, Education and Collaboration (TEC) Hub Campaign to support best-in-class training opportunities for the region’s youth.

-- In 2020, we also launched a youth employment and training program in partnership with Wabigoon First Nation, which includes a $24,978 contribution from Resolute, as part of our agreement with the community.
+- In 2020, we launched a youth employment and training program in partnership with Wabigoon First Nation, including a C$25,000 contribution.